NazGulZation/Tactica/README.md

     *   **`UnitType.py`**: Model for the `UnitType` object.
 *   **`Start.py`**: A script that demonstrates how to use the Tactica engine by setting up and running a basic game example.

-## Roadmap

-Tactica is a work in progress.
-Future development plans include:

-*   **Game Logic Implementation:** Implement core game mechanics such as unit movement, combat, turn management, and win conditions.
-*   **Advanced Map Features:**  Introduce terrain types, obstacles, and more complex map generation.
-*   **Unit Actions and Abilities:** Expand unit capabilities with different actions and special abilities.
-*   **User Interface:** Develop a more interactive user interface, potentially using a graphical library.
-*   **Persistence:** Implement options for saving and loading game states to persist games beyond a single session.
-*   **More Unit Types and Game Assets:** Expand the variety of unit types and potentially add visual assets.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements, bug fixes, or new features, feel free to fork the repository and submit pull requests.
-Please ensure your code adheres to good Python practices and includes comments where necessary.

-1.  **Fork the repository.**
-2.  **Create a new branch** for your feature or bug fix.
-3.  **Make your changes** and commit them with clear and descriptive commit messages.
-4.  **Push your changes** to your forked repository.
-5.  **Submit a pull request** to the main repository.

-## License

-Tactica is released under the [MIT License](LICENSE).
-See the `LICENSE` file for more details.
-This license allows for free use, modification, and distribution of the project, even for commercial purposes.

-## Contact

-For questions, suggestions, or bug reports, please open an issue on the [GitHub repository]([repository-url - replace with actual repo url when available]).

 ---

 **Enjoy building your tactical games with Tactica!**